In Question System and Industries

 ???
 What is to say that any sense of ‘self serving’ and ‘entitlement’

-that was associated with these offences was not ‘at play’ in the banks
+with these offences was not ‘at play’ in the banks gaining and

-of privilege that they have in the Australian economy as the “only
+that they have in the Australian economy as the “only source of

-System’??? ( In any case, it would seem (from Para 3.6 quoted above) in adopting this ‘independent’ monetary system
+Created’ refers).
+In any case, it would seem (from Para 3.6 quoted above) in adopting this ‘independent’ monetary

 to If made aware, many people might see the failings of ‘ “Isn’t the Banking Sector supposed to be